TanyaElizabeth13/MilestoneProject1/README.md

 F3E3E3 and FEE4D7 are used as background colours across all pages.
 The first for the headers and footer, and the latter for the main body of the site.

+134256 is used for the email alert background to stand out from the rest of the page.

 F1A3B0 is used as a background colour on the header text to help contrast it with the images.

 134256 is used for all font on the site.

-FFFFFF (white) is used for the contact form.
+FFFFFF (white) is used for the contact form, and for the alert text on the dark background.

 #### Typography